Rohit-Satyam/jmi-notes/python/quick-notes.md

 # Methods

 To be absolutely clear: in Python, everything is an object, and each object has specific methods associated.
 Depending on the type of the object, list, string, float, whatever, the available methods are different.
 A string object like sister has a replace method, but a list like fam doesn't have this, as you can see from this error.

+# String Methods

+Strings come with a bunch of methods.
+Follow the instructions closely to discover some of them.
+If you want to discover them in more detail, you can always type  `help(str)`  in the IPython Shell.